frainfreeze/studying/home/readme.txt

 General CS books
-    [x] - Code: The Hidden Language of Computer Hardware and Software [ ] - Joel on Software: And on Diverse and Occasionally...
+    [x] - Code: The Hidden Language of Computer Hardware and Software [x] - But how Do it Know?
+The Basic Principles of Computers for Everyone [ ] - Joel on Software: And on Diverse and Occasionally...
     [ ] - The Mythical Man-Month
     [ ] - Programming Pearls